Unused and underutilized licenses are eating up your budget and exposing you to security risks, but you already know that.

 For example, a company provides full Tableau licenses to all employees, but usage data shows that only the Data Science team uses advanced features, while the rest rely on basic reporting.

-4. Tracks the lifecycle of SaaS tools
+Tracks the lifecycle of SaaS tools

 For example, a consultant working on a marketing campaign may be granted access to Hootsuite.
 Once the project ends, the license should be reassigned or canceled to prevent continued access to proprietary company data.

-5. Improves capacity planning
+Improves capacity planning

 Data-driven insights into software usage help IT and security teams anticipate future needs, especially during renewal periods.

-For example, if a design team starts using Sketch more frequently, you can proactively secure additional licenses before renewal, ensuring better planning and budgeting.
+For example, if a design team starts using Sketch more frequently, you can proactively secure additional licenses before software renewal, ensuring better planning and budgeting.

 This approach prevents last-minute license shortages or over-purchasing, leading to more efficient software management.

-5 manual methods for software license optimization
+5 manual methods to reduce software license costs

 To track software license usage, you don't always need expensive tools.
 To begin with, you can manage software licenses by using some of the following methods:

-1. Spreadsheets or databases
+Spreadsheets or databases

 Some companies have a system where employees or department heads log their software usage details into a spreadsheet, such as which software they're using and how frequently.
 This is relatively easy to set up but requires ongoing effort to maintain.
 It's also prone to human error, including typos, duplicate records, and missed updates.